nhd2106/shorts-backend/README.md

 - The main Node.js application at port 5123 (or your configured PORT)
 - The Whisper transcription service in CPU-only mode

+> **Note:** If you encounter version compatibility issues with Docker Compose, you may need to use `docker compose` (with a space) instead of `docker-compose` on newer Docker installations.

 #### With GPU Acceleration (Optional)